Codiekitty.com

 ** Assuming they're not all one in the same, but I think it's generally believed that Mike is going to be the main antagonist of Chapter 3.
 When you beat Jevil violently he mutters something about "the Queen" and Queen wound up being the main antagonist of Chapter 2.
 When you beat Spamton NEO violently (how dare you), he makes a final shout-out to Mike.
 The pattern being that beating a chapter's secret boss violently makes them drop the name the next chapter's main antagonist.

 Put another way, anything short of Fox going full Grant Morrison on Deltarune (hopefully without the dumbass mother-fucking PETA plug) is, well, I don't know if "trying to have his cake and eat it too" is exactly the right phrase, but I think it gets the point across.
-For the less comically-versed, Morrison's run on Animal Man famously had Buddy becoming aware that he was a character in a comic book, and it ended with him confronting Morrison and demanding to know what the fuck.
+For those who don't know much about comics, Morrison's run on Animal Man famously had Buddy becoming aware that he was a character in a comic book, and it ended with him confronting Morrison and demanding to know what the fuck.
 With that in mind, one could draw parallels between Spamton and Crafty from "The Coyote Gospel," both being characters who knew the truth about their world, challenged their masters and failed, tried to tell the protagonist what was going on but couldn't get through to them (albeit for different reasons, Spamton was being censored while Buddy just couldn't read Crafty's writing), and end up in very similar poses, especially if you beat Spamton NEO mercifully.
 The analogy isn't perfect, I admit, Crafty wasn't obsessed with an abandoned battle mech, and I don't think Fox meant for Spamton to be a Jesus figure.

 Which brings us to that final question about the Knight, why would Fox want to cause the Roaring?
 He doesn't want to cause it, but he has to try for the same reason Morrison killed Buddy's family, or George Lucas made the Death Star blow up Alderaan, or Chris Metzen made Arthas take Frostmourne, kill his father, and raze Lordaeron, or any creator makes bad things happen in their world: stories need conflict, stakes, and adversity for the protagonists to overcome.